alexandrosraikos/DependencyExtractor/README.md

 ### Installation

-This package can be install easily via `pip`.
+This package can be installed easily via `pip`.
 Run the commands below:

 ```bash
 # Clone or download the .zip from the Releases tab.